-Progress: Under the guidance of the Habitat/Recreation Subcommittee, SCA interns will compile, organize and make publicly enhance recreational use of the streams, existing access locations have been mapped and additional access points should be identified.
+Progress: Under the guidance of the Habitat/Recreation Subcommittee, SCA interns will compile, organize and make publicly

+D. Promote Increased Recreational Use of Watershed Streams: All stream management plans recommend enhancing public access of the streams for fishing.
+Along many of the streams within the Schoharie Watershed, there are public fishing access points.
+Some streams have limited or no public access.
+In order to enhance recreational use of the streams, existing access locations have been mapped and additional access points should be identified.
 Increasing recreational use of fisheries has also been identified as a priority by the SWAC Habitat and Recreation Subcommittee.
 Providing stocked fish in public still waters (lakes, ponds), in addition to stream stocking efforts, may improve fishing opportunities and provide for enhanced access to fisheries.
 Supporting and organizing community or basin-wide fishing events, and promoting interest in fishing for wild fish will help increase recreational use of watershed streams.